UK/EU Entry and Exit Formalities

-If you are arriving from outside the UK (and this includes the Channel Islands) you must fly the ‘Q’ flag, where it can readily be seen, as soon as you enter UK waters (the 12 mile limit).The flag must not be taken down until you have finished reporting to the customs authorities.
+If you are arriving from outside the UK (and this includes the Channel Islands) you must fly the ‘Q’ flag, where it can readily be seen, as soon as you enter UK waters (the 12 mile limit, where another country or territorial waters have been visited).The flag must not be taken down until you have finished reporting to the customs authorities.
 Failure to comply will make you liable to a penalty.

 When arriving direct from outside the UK you must phone the National Yachtline on 0300 123 2012.
 You will need to inform the Yachtline if any of the following apply: